-- Tap and hold down in the middle of the screen until you see a series of white lines appear over your face — this is the face-tracking software at work.
+- With your profile in frame, tap in the middle of the screen until you see a series of white lines appear over your face — this is the face-tracking software at work.

 - If Snapchat was able to recognize your face, you should see a row of circles appear at the bottom of the screen — these are lenses.
 Swipe left to switch between them.
 (Tap the "X" below the shutter button to turn off lenses.)

 - Lenses have certain movements tied to them (raise your eyebrows, open your mouth, etc.).
 Performing these movements will trigger an animation or sound.

 - Tap the shutter button to snap a photo or hold it down to record a video — either way, you've got a hilarious (or frightening) image to send to a friend.